 Such A Hearty Soup!

 What Is Molokhia?

-Molokhia is popular in Middle East and African countries.
-People use it as a vegetable, where it isn’t eaten raw but cooked, as soup or stew.
+Molokhia is popular in Middle Eastern countries and African countries.
+People use it as a leafy green vegetable, where it isn’t eaten raw but cooked, as a soup or stew.

-Molokhia has numerous impressive benefits that will surprise you!
-It is a great source of vitamins and minerals.
-Molokhia contains vitamin A, C, and E, as well as potassium, iron, calcium, and magnesium.
+Molokhia has numerous impressive health benefits that will surprise you!
+It is a great source of various vitamins and minerals.
+Molokhia contains vitamin A, vitamin C, and vitamin E, as well as potassium, iron, calcium, and magnesium.

 A Five Star Recipe!

 As Molokhia is a popular middle eastern dish, then these green leafy vegetables are cooked in different ways and versions like:

 Egyptian Version: It is a green soup made up of minced Molokhia leaves and chicken broth.
 Usually, Egyptians use Montana Molokhia to make this soup.
 It is served with pita bread or vermicelli white rice.

 Lebanese Version: A nutritious stew made with fresh molokhia greens, homemade chicken broth, finely chopped garlic, fresh coriander, ground coriander, and chili pepper for a spicy flavor.
 Lebanese people serve the Lebanese Molokhia Recipe with vermicelli Lebanese rice and lemon cutlets.